xbeat/Machine-Learning/README.md

 Tree Attention is a novel approach to handling long-context attention in large language models.
 It addresses the quadratic complexity problem of traditional attention mechanisms by organizing tokens into a tree structure.
 This structure allows for more efficient processing of long sequences, making it particularly useful for tasks involving large amounts of text or data.

+## Exploring Neuro-Vector-Symbolic Architectures in Python

+Introduction to Neuro-Vector-Symbolic Architectures (NVSA)

+Neuro-Vector-Symbolic Architectures (NVSA) combine neural networks with vector symbolic architectures, aiming to bridge the gap between connectionist and symbolic AI approaches.
+This fusion allows for more powerful and flexible reasoning capabilities in artificial intelligence systems.

 ## BoolLin XGB Combining Boolean and XGBoost for Improved Performance

 Introduction to BoolLin XGB